 But what does exist is the covering of His love and protection and the promises He affords us.
 At the time I gave myself to Christ, we had gone from being on top of the world financially to living in debt.
 I knew that as soon as I submitted to Christ, He was going to open doors for us to get back in good standing.

 Today?
 We’re out of debt completely and have even paid off our house.

 No magic wand.
 No prosperity gospel.
-Just a good Father that’s equipped us with every move we’ve made in His name.
+Just a good Father who’s equipped us with every move we’ve made in His name.

 I could go on and tell you all the unbelievable things that have happened since that night when I was terrified and gave it all to Christ.
 But then we’d be here for days.
 Instead, I leave you with a prayer.
 That you will search your own heart, give up your own pretenses and the idea of what you have to be in this life.
 This world is nothing if not a liar and will do anything to keep its claws in you.
 Release them through confession and following Jesus alone.

 Because weeping may come in the night, but joy comes in the morning.